green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-xgboost-machine.md

 Since this provider should not be run directly there it has no direct output.

-The resulting data however is the wattage for the whole system (AC Power) in Watts.
+The resulting data however is the wattage for the whole machine (AC Power) in Watts.

 This value has the same granularity as the one configured in the `config.yml` for the *CpuUtilizationProcfsSystemProvider*